What would be your reaction if this flashed on your TV screen?

-Mine was thinking that abs aren’t exactly the best analogy for airbags.
+Mine was that hard abs aren’t the best analogy for airbags.
 But my mistake: they’re not supposed to be.
 Rather, Hyundai needed something to signify the number of airbags as the voiceover went through various specs of the car.

 Which, to be fair, is much clearer in the full commercial.

 How about if a proper airbag analogy had been used instead, like Mercedes Benz did back in 2006?

 If you found that objectification distasteful however, then consider the following from Renault/Samsung in 2008 below also:

 Which uses the same analogy, but is clearly quite a contrast to BMW’s puerile effort.
 Nevertheless, some commenters on an earlier post (update: since deleted sorry!) did still have some issues with it, whereas nobody on this blog at least has had any with all of the men’s 6-packs that suddenly started appearing in Korean commercials from last year.

 But I’m sure you’re already well-aware of that double-standard, so the purpose of this post is not just to draw your attention to it.
-Nor is it to simply pass on that juxtaposition of advertisements, however interesting.
+Nor to simply pass on that juxtaposition of advertisements, however interesting.
 In combination with a recent development in the Korean media though, what that juxtaposition did serve to do was make me realize both the rapid mainstreaming and dogmatic nature of that double-standard here, and which is a combination that I think is pretty unique to Korea too.

 Let me explain.